Degree programmes (first-cycle, second-cycle, long-cycle) - 2025/2026

 Student's ID payment (ELS)

-The studies are payable for citizens of Non-UE/EFTA countries (EEA parties) and Switzerland - tuition fees
+The studies are payable - tuition fees

 Required documents